Qubeo/rust-wasm-conway/ideas/ideas.md

 **Conceptual learnings**
 The wrapping is an array rotation problem.
 (Which, generalized, is WKO problem?)

+**Issues**
+When I click, the dynamic gets different.
+The lines-of-three are oscillating, and when I click, they stop, but the other structures are still evolving.
+WTF??

 **Reflections**
 I'm getting distracted and prolapse into optimizing not yet finished functionalities, optimizing optimizations etc.
 Also I often get distraught by lenghty and arguably too detailed language specifics readings, instead of MVP drive.